OldManUmby/DungeonLegacy/docs/project/manuscript/01 Frontmatter/04 Introduction.md

 ### Gaming Dice

-This ruleset uses gaming dice to validate a character’s actions during gameplay or to determine something randomly.
+This ruleset uses polyhedral gaming dice to validate a character’s actions during gameplay or to determine something randomly.
 In such cases, a handful of dice will be needed, typically consisting of a 4-sided die (d4), 6-sided die (d6), 8-sided die (d8), 10-sided die (d10), 12-sided die (d12), 20-sided die (d20), and percentile dice (d100).
 The rules or the gamemaster will determine which dice are needed in each instance.

 ***Percentile Dice (d100).*** This die type comprises two 10-sided dice of different colors or styles.
-One die represents the "tens" position, and the other represents the "ones" position, each designated beforehand.
+One die represents the "tens" position, and the other represents the "ones" position, each designated beforehand, except during `advantage/disadvantage`.
 Rolled together, the dice will generate a percentile number from 01% to 99%, and a roll of "00" (double zeros) on the dice equals 100%.

 ***Dice Expressions.*** When multiples of the same die type (dice pools) are described in the text, the number of dice to roll will appear before the die type.
 For example, three 6-sided dice (d6) are written as *3d6*.
 Dice pools are often rolled and then tallied and may include a modifier, like *3d6+1*, where one is added to the tally.